Niron3206/TouhouClub/README.md

 This is local Java project for discord bot, based on JDA library.

-You also have to specify token and prefix in `.env` file, that you should create in root of the project.
+You also have to specify token and prefix in `.env` file, which must be created in the root of the project.
-Easiest way to create it is to copy the `.env-example` and rename it to `.env`.
+The easiest way to do it is to copy the `.env-example` and rename it to `.env`.

 You can also build your own maven-jar-application and run it via command console.\
 To compile this maven project into jar file, write it in console (don't forget to install maven if you haven't downloaded it yet):